 In March 2013, Dr. Cummings joined the NC Department of Health and Human Services as Director of the NC Office of Rural Health and Community Care.
 Six months later, he was named Deputy Secretary for Health Services and Acting State Health Director.
 In February 2014, he was given additional responsibility for the Division of Medical Assistance, overseeing Medicaid delivery for more than 1.8 million low-income parents, children, seniors and people with disabilities who cannot afford health care.

 Active in professional and civic activities, Chancellor Cummings is a former chairman of the UNC Pembroke Board of Trustees, has chaired the UNCP Foundation board, and has served on the UNC-Chapel Hill Board of Visitors.
 The founding chair of the NC American Indian Health Board, he also has chaired the Commission on NC Indian Health and served on the NC Council on Developmental Disabilities and the NC Rural Center board.
-He currently serves on the Institute for Emerging Issues National Advisory Board and the Southeastern Health Board of Trustees.
+He currently serves on the UNC Health Southeastern Board of Trustees and the BlueCross BlueShield of North Carolina Foundation Board.
 His honors include the 2016 John.
-L. Sanders Student Advocate Award from the UNC Association of Student Governments, the 2014 Presidential Award from the NC Academy of Family Physicians and the Visionary Award from NC Prevent Blindness, and the 2019 Jim Bernstein Community Health Career Achievement Award.
+L. Sanders Student Advocate Award from the UNC Association of Student Governments, the 2014 Presidential Award from the NC Academy of Family Physicians, the Visionary Award from NC Prevent Blindness, and the 2019 Jim Bernstein Community Health Career Achievement Award.

 Chancellor Cummings is married to Rebecca Godwin Cummings, a Pinehurst realtor, both are Pembroke natives and members of the Lumbee Tribe.
 They have four children: Amy, a UNC-Chapel Hill graduate practicing pediatric dentistry in Chapel Hill; Mark, a pediatric dentist in Chapel Hill; David, a UNC-Chapel Hill business graduate working as an investment analyst in Charlotte; and Adam, a UNC-Chapel Hill graduate completing a residency in oral and maxillofacial surgery at the University of Louisville, and four grandchildren.